 - 2 1/2 Tablespoons minced garlic

-- 3-1/2 Tablespoons organic tamari gluten-free reduced sodium soy sauce
+- 3-1/2 Tablespoons organic gluten-free reduced-socium tamari sauce (or GF soy sauce)

 - 5-1/2 Tablespoons sesame oil